SOLAR GUIDED IMPROVISATIONS OF UNBRIDLED CACOPHONY!

 Why was Crystal Spears rejected?
 A year or two after Ra’s signing, reigning ABC management was swept out and new execs rolled in.
 It’s quite probable that the new execs didn’t comprehend what was happening on these recordings.
 For the uninitiated, this was not jazz as they knew it, but unbridled cacophony.
 But is it?
 Sun Ra always had a method to his madness—and a madness to his method.

 Almost 50 years later Crystal Spears hits the earthen bins.
-On your choice of colored vinyl with a quad-Ra-color poster, or compact disc.
+On your choice of vinyl, or compact disc.
 Both equipped with extensive liner notes and a stunning previously unpublished cover.

 Crystal Spears • The Eternal Sphynx • The Embassy Of The Living God • Sunrise In The Western Sky